stoykostanchev/react-protobuf/FRONTEND-NOTES.md

 Jokes are loaded and shown in a view of their own Redux thunk is used to showcase one of the many options to make action creators store agnostic Scaffolded code for a gRPC-web client can be found in the './proto' folder.
+Note: the frontend expects the backend to exist on port 8080 -> that is where the requests are proxied to

 ## Alternatives